 Youku gained 2.3 percent, the most since July 3, to $18.92 in its second day of a rally.
 Tudou advanced 2.7 percent to a three-day high of $29.02.

 Beijing-based Youku filed a preliminary prospectus to the U.S. Securities and Exchange Commission on July 13 showing it will issue shares to Tudou’s shareholders for the merger announced in March.
 The filing also included the companies’ notices of shareholder meetings to approve the deal.

 Holders of Tudou’s ADRs will receive 1.595 ADRs of Youku for each Tudou ADR they own, according to the companies’ March 12 statement.
-The transaction, which was valued at $925 million when announced, has a current value (YOKU) of $731 million, data compiled by Bloomberg show.
+The transaction, which was valued at $925 million when announced, has a current value (YOKU:US) of $731 million, data compiled by Bloomberg show.

 China’s yuan weakened 0.23 percent last week to 6.3789 a dollar in Shanghai, the lowest close since Nov.
 30, according to the China Foreign Exchange Trade System.
 The seven-day repurchase rate, a benchmark money-market rate, dropped for a third week on speculation the central bank will ease monetary policy.